TonyStark679/Enhanced-Virtuality/README.md

 memory.json

-Supported memory commands include:
+The memory system allows E.V. to remember information between sessions.

+Available memory commands:

 /memory

 /remember <fact>

 /forget <number>

 /forget all

-Memory remains on the device and is excluded from Git through:
+The memory file remains local and is excluded from Git.

-.gitignore

 ---